bihealth/sodar-server/docs_manual/source/app_samplesheets_create.rst

     Sample sheet template creation form (partial view)

-Once you click *Create* in the form, you will be redirected to the main sample sheets view similarly to a successful importing of an existing ISA-Tab.
+Once you click :guilabel:`Create` in the form, you will be redirected to the main sample sheets view similarly to a successful importing of an existing ISA-Tab.

 Create iRODS Collections